Creative Arts Psychotherapist

 Bachelor of Arts, Linguistics ~ University of Massachusetts

-I am an integrative, strengths-based, mind-body practitioner who focuses on compassionate depth of insight, increasing resilience, and attaining self-mastery.
+I am an integrative, strengths-based, mind-body practitioner who focuses on insight, anti-fragility, and self-mastery.

 Human experience is complex beyond the limits of verbal language.
 Body and mind are constantly loaded with implicit communication that escape our notice.
 Also known as "pre-verbal" communication, this is our earliest, most fundamental, and most authentic way of relating to ourselves and to each other.
 The nonverbal aspect of creative expression therefore facilitates the therapeutic process through the use of imagery and metaphor.